top of page

 of Resistance

-A curated series by thinkers across philosophy, literature, historiography, sociology, and art.
+A internationally curated series of fifteen thinkers across philosophy, literature, historiography, and sociology.

 Cover -1920 copy.png